alexandropinion/spectrum-analyzer-tool-group4/src/sat/README.md

   - Once all changes are made, run the distribution.py file from this directory
     - Executable and all artifacts will be created into dist/[current_version_and_app_name_here].zip
 - Once python environment has been setup and requirements.txt has been installed, the user can run ~/spectrum-analyzer-tool-group5/src/sat/gui.py to launch the Graphical User Interface to begin processing video.

+### Build the Executable
+Once the environment above is setup, the user can build the Spectrum Analyzer Tool.exe through a few automated steps.
+The user may do the following:
+- Locate the ~/spectrum-analyzer-tool-group5/src/distribution.py in the IDE (Note: Pycharm environment was utilized with a virtual environment)
+- Run distribution.py
+- Once script is finished generated the executable, locate the .zip in ~/spectrum-analyzer-tool-group5/src/dist - this .zip contains the Spectrum Analyzer Tool.exe

 # LICENSE
 ___